yilmazgencc/ulcer_classification/README.md

 ## Dataset

 The dataset used in this study is derived from the original [Hyper-Kvasir](https://datasets.simula.no/hyper-kvasir/) open-source dataset.
-Ulcerative Collitis(UC) images were classified according to the Mayo scoring method, which consists of score 0 representing no disease, score 1 representing mild disease, score 2 representing moderate disease, and score 3 representing severe disease.
+UC images were classified according to the Mayo scoring method, which consists of score 0 representing no disease, score 1 representing mild disease, score 2 representing moderate disease, and score 3 representing severe disease.

-We introduce new labelled 679 UC endoscopy images from [Hyper-Kvasir](https://datasets.simula.no/hyper-kvasir/) dataset including 128 for grade 0, 211 for grade 1, 217 for grade 2, and 123 for grade 3 were labelled by our experienced gastroenterologists.
+We introduce new labelled 352 UC endoscopy images from [Hyper-Kvasir](https://datasets.simula.no/hyper-kvasir/) dataset including 98 for grade 0, 93 for grade 1, 91 for grade 2, and 70 for grade 3 were labelled by our experienced gastroenterologists.

-The dataset used in this study includes a total of 509 UC endoscopy-labelled images with grade 0, grade 1, grade 2, and grade 3 from original [Hyper-Kvasir](https://datasets.simula.no/hyper-kvasir/) .
+The dataset used in this study includes a total of 321 UC endoscopy-labelled images with grade 0, grade 1, grade 2, and grade 3 from original [Hyper-Kvasir](https://datasets.simula.no/hyper-kvasir/) .

-Our study contains a total of 1188 images from the UC endoscopy images;
+Our study contains a total of 673 images from the UC endoscopy images;
-- 150 grade 0
+- 120 grade 0
-- 351 grade 1
+- 212 grade 1
-- 456 grade 2
+- 218 grade 2
-- 219 grade 3
+- 123 grade 3

+UC labelled dataset is publicly available in [Mendeley](https:)